sgraden/vpc/cli-network-reference.md

 # VPC Beta Network CLI reference

-This document provides a reference of the CLI commands available for the Network functionality of the IBM Cloud Virtual Private Cloud Beta release.
+This document provides a reference of the CLI commands available for the Netowrk functionality of the IBM Cloud Virtual Private Cloud Beta release.
 Similar commands to execute these functions also are available as [API commands](apis.html).

 ## Floating IPs